 With this finish, our objects will take on a patina over time and with use.

-Outside, nickel will patinate more quickly and differently depending on the climate and will require more regular maintenance if desired.
+Outside, nickel patinas faster and differently depending on the climate.
+If you stick to the original patina, it will require more regular maintenance.

 Use a soft sponge and warm soapy water, rinse then dry carefully with a soft cloth.